Andrew-Kelley/Age_of_kingdoms/README.md

 ## Age of Kingdoms
 This is a turn-based, text-based strategy game inspired by Age of Empires.

+### Potential employers, please read
+I started this project before I knew the basics of OOP.
+In particular, I had never even heard of information hiding.
+Right now, player.commands should be encapsulated (as should player.messages).
+While I have fixed other issues, I haven't fixed this yet.
+Also, I should have made more unit tests.
+For lessons I've learned since starting this project, see lessons_learned.txt

 ### Purpose
 Build a major project in Python, one that is significantly more substantial than anything I've done before.
 Also, I want to practice